 What is Partnership LiquidationPartnership liquidation is a procedure used to wind up a partnership, as an unregistered company.
-In many ways it is identical to the company liquidation process, where a petition is presented to the court to place the partnership into liquidation.
+In many ways, it is identical to the company liquidation process, where a petition is presented to the court to place the partnership into liquidation.
 A partnership can only be wound up as an unregistered company if:-

-- the partnership is dissolved, or ceases to trade;
+- the partnership is dissolved, or ceases to trade

 - if the partnership is unable to pay its debts;

-- If a court feels it is just and equitable to wind it up.
+- if a court feels it is just and equitable to wind it up.

 What about the Partners of an insolvent Partnership?Quite often the liquidation procedure will be used together with other insolvency proceedings.
 This is because if there are insufficient funds to settle the Partnership debts in the liquidation, the partnership debts can be enforced against the partners individually.
 Therefore, it is important to assess the position regarding the partnership’s assets and liabilities.
 In the first instance, partnership assets are applied against discharging its liabilities.
 Any shortfall that arises will then transfer to the personal estates of the partners.
 If the partners’ agree that the partnership is insolvent, they should consider all options available, which includes Interlocking Individual Voluntary Arrangements.
 Where this alternative is not appropriate, it is possible for all of the partners to petition collectively for their bankruptcies, or alternatively, for one partner to petition separately for their own bankruptcy.

 What are the options for Creditors’ of an Insolvent Partnership?There are three ways in which a partnership can be wound up:-

 - apply to wind up the partnership business only